mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```
-And then finally, there's colourcChanger. and this is a.
-This is basically calling the random colour from the previous example, and then it's going to apply that color to whatever property it's linked to, so
+And then finally, there's ``ColorChanger`` and this is basically calling the random colour from the previous example, and then it's going to apply that color to Whichever objects its attached to.

-whichever property, it's.

-fcdfae

-Whichever objects attached to.
 So if we look here, we've got